 The side effects of a chemical peel, especially for medium/deep peels, can be pretty severe if you don’t do the procedure correctly, so it is essential to research and find an experienced dermatologist versed in chemical peels.
-Nevertheless, if done correctly, a chemical peel can be very effective with low to no side effects.
+Nevertheless, a chemical peel can be very effective with low to no side effects if done correctly.

 What is the Cost of Chemical Peels?

 Chemical peels are almost always considered cosmetic procedures and are rarely covered by insurance.
 So they have to be paid out of our pocket.

 Several factors, including your location, the level of experience of the operator, and the type of chemical peel, affect the cost of the procedure.
 A facial peeling can cost as little as 60/70 euros if it is a light peeling or more than 1000 euros for a deep peeling, especially if it requires anesthesia or hospitalization.